tasneemyousry/bash/readme.md

 https://dev.to/w3ndo/basic-bash-automation-a-script-to-organize-my-downloads-folder-44e3

 I added:
-- code to go through first level subdirectories and organize them
+- code to go through first-level subdirectories and organize them
-- code to check if the folder we are in is part of the folders in the array , if yes we assume we don't need to organize it further
+- code to check if the folder we are in is part of the folders array , if yes we assume we don't need to organize it further